Travel and Hotel Wellbeing

 - Complying with track and trace – all shops, businesses and transport companies are obliged to keep passengers’ contact information (where provided) for up to 4 weeks for tracking and tracing purposes

-Current information on what is expected from you in Tenerife Airport and what measures they are taking to ensure your safety can be found here.
+Current information on what is expected from you in the airports in Tenerife and Majorca and what measures they are taking to ensure your safety can be found here.
 These measures include:

 - A facemask covering your nose and mouth must be worn at all times for passengers above 6 years old